Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 My tip: most hobbyists start with a converted ET-2800 and upgrade to an F170 when sublimation becomes a consistent income source.
 The F170 makes sense when reliability and time matter more than saving money.

-Epson SureColor F170 on Amazon:
+Epson SureColor F170 — Where to Buy:

 As an Amazon Associate I earn from qualifying purchases.